I’m just going to say it: Homework is a thorn in the side for parents raising neurodivergent kids. In case you haven’t experienced it, let me explain:

-During that school day, your child is faced with challenging tasks.
-There will be spoken language to process, pencils to grip, bodies to keep still, transitions to initiate, social interactions to understand, and non-preferred academic work to complete.
-Your child will be exhausted when they get to you at pick-up.
+During the school day, your child is faced with challenging tasks.
+There will be spoken language to process, pencils to grip, a body to keep still, transitions to initiate, social interactions to understand, and non-preferred work to complete.
+Your child will be exhausted when they get back to you at pick-up.
 This is understandable.
 They have just “left it all on the field” of the classroom.
 They need time to recover, to engage in preferred play, and to rest and reconnect with you.
 But before they can rest, some days your child will have a therapy appointment to work on emotional regulation, language skills, motor skills, or sensory needs.

-But, what happens when they get home?
-There is homework.
+Finally, you’re home.
+And, there is homework.
 Your child does not yet work independently so you are now their teacher, except you don’t have a degree in special education.
-Not only do you not know how to teach your exhausted child, you are also trying to cook dinner, pick up a sibling from dance, and return a work call because you left work early to be home with your child after school.
-You are exhausted, too.
+Not only do you not know how to teach your exhausted child, you are also trying to cook dinner, coordinate carpool for your other child, and return a work call because you left work early to be home with your child after school.
+You are exhausted.

 The Need For Play

 Some schools in America have begun to do away with assigning homework before fifth grade due to the developmental need for play and movement.
 Elementary-aged children are still learning through play and need time for unstructured play or structured arts, music, or sports time after school.
-A school days-worth of academic learning is enough at this age and young children need time outside to move their bodies, free time to recover from the demands placed on them, and quiet time to be alone with their thoughts or connect with their family.
+A school days-worth of academic learning is enough at this age and young children need time outside to move their bodies, free time to recover from the demands sitting and focusing most of the day, and quiet time to be alone with their thoughts or connect with their family.

 Prior to being developmentally ready for independent work, the only homework that I believe should be assigned is nightly reading with a parent, adult family member, or older sibling.
 Reading with someone builds connection, imagination, attention span, and social comprehension skills that create feelings of security and confidence, which both lead to a love of learning.

-Why Children May Not Be Homework-Ready at the Same Time as Peers
+Why Neurodivergent Children May Not Be Homework-Ready at the Same Time as Their Peers

 For children with anxiety surrounding academic work due to a learning disability, attention difficulties, or working in groups, they are often exhausted from the school day.
-Talk to any parent of an autistic child and they will tell you that their child’s optimal time for focusing and learning is not 4:00-6:00 pm, much less 7:00-9:00 pm if there is even more homework to do.
+Talk to any parent of an autistic child and they will tell you that their child’s optimal time for focusing and learning is not 4:00-6:00 pm, much less 7:00-9:00 pm.
+Talk to any parent of a child with ADHD and they will tell you that their child needs to move their body as much as possible in the hopes of sleeping well at night.
 If a child is fighting and refusing during homework time, there is a reason.
-As educators and parents, we must pay attention to these patterns of emotional distress, figure out the cost and benefit of homework, and collaborate on a plan for the most supportive learning experience, either in the classroom or at home.
+We must pay attention to these patterns of emotional distress, figure out the cost and benefit of homework, and collaborate on a plan for the most supportive learning experience, either in the classroom or at home.

 Our executive functioning encompasses our planning, organizing, initiating, attending, shifting focus, and our execution of tasks.
 We need these skills to turn our ideas into plans and actions.
 Our executive functioning center, located on the frontal lobe of our brain, does not fully develop until our mid-twenties.
 When we assign homework to pre-teens and teenagers without also teaching them how to organize and execute the work, we are doing them a huge disservice.

 Most children shift from needing a parent to sit down with them to complete homework to completing it on their own sometime between third and fifth grade.
-However, children with learning disabilities, ADHD, anxiety, and/or autism spectrum disorders, basically any learning difference impacting executive-functioning skills, may not able to work independently for several more years.
+However, children with learning disabilities, ADHD, anxiety, and/or autism—basically any learning difference impacting executive functioning skills—may not able to work independently for several more years.
 Children are ready for homework when they can complete at least some of it on their own so we don’t leave them feeling defeated.

 A Warning About Middle School